vphantom/vof/ocaml/README.md

 ## Implementation Notes

 * We use native `int` integers, which means that we cannot I/O full 64-bit.
 Good compromise for business applications, not for things like IPv4 or truncated UUID values.
-* There is no `Reader.enum` helper, since in OCaml those are variants anyway.
-Instead, `Reader.variant` accepts enums gracefully.
+* There is no `Read.enum` helper, since in OCaml those are variants anyway.
+Instead, `Read.variant` accepts enums gracefully.
 * We use options for error management, since it's impractical to refer to locations of errors in source data.

 ## Coding Style